 - Te Kete Rukuruku.
-Te Kawerau ā Maki has prepared te reo Māori names for around 40 (a fifth) of our local parks, with associated narratives telling the story of the place. Ōkaurirahi is the te reo Māori name given to Ceramco Park and Kaurilands Domain. Ōkaurirahi is the original place name of the wider Glen Eden area meaning, 'the place of the huge kauri tree'.
-In pre-European times the upper part of this sub-catchment was distinguished by its mature kauri forest - progressing a Deed of Acknowledgement - advocating for funding support for Te Henga Marae and Papakainga - operational hui on parks planning, cultural heritage interpretation, environmental programmes, library services, exhibitions, and events - funding or supporting events and activities that promote Māori culture and identity
+Te Kawerau ā Maki has prepared te reo Māori names for around 40 (a fifth) of our local parks, with associated narratives telling the story of the place. Ōkaurirahi/Ceramco Park and Kaurilands Domain is the name of the wider Glen Eden area meaning, 'the place of the huge kauri tree'.
+In pre-European times the upper part of this sub-catchment was distinguished by its mature kauri forest - progressing a Deed of Acknowledgement - walking alongside on projects, for example, advocating for council funding support for Te Henga Marae and Papakainga - operational hui on parks planning, cultural heritage interpretation, environmental programmes, library services, exhibitions, and events - promoting Matariki.